ISAITB/docs-tdl/source/introduction/index.rst

 messaging for actors, defining how these receive and send messages.
 How this actually takes place can be completely arbitrary and is not tied to a specific protocol.
 What is important is that the test bed can signal to the handler that it needs to send data or similarly signal that it is waiting to receive data.
-In this latter case, the handler notifies the test bed by means of a callback with the relevant received payload.
+In this latter case, the handler notifies the test bed by means of a call-back with the relevant received payload.

 To enable interaction with the test bed, messaging handlers implement the GITB messaging service API [TODO].
 This interface defines the methods needed to signal events between the test bed and the handler and provide relevant input and output.
 Implementations can